 - File system corruption: If your file system is corrupt, applications in your Android device may fail to function correctly and can even stop working, which affects your SD Card.

-- Accumulating bad sectors in SD card: If an SD Card is old, has completed its read/ write cycle, or is affected by a virus or bad sector may form and affect your SD Card.
+- Accumulating bad sectors in SD card: If an SD Card is old, has completed its read/ write cycle, or is affected by a virus, or bad sector may form and affect your SD Card.

 So, these are some of the causes why an SD Card goes blank on an Android device.
 You may even find your computer running slow.
 So how do we fix a blank SD Card for Android?
 Given below are the methods on how to do so.
+Besides, you can click the link below if you have a slow SD card.

 After understanding the causes for a blank SD Card on your Android device, given below are eight easy fixes on how to fix this issue.
 Make sure to understand each method before going to attempt it.
 The approaches are: